DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 `application-human-readable-logging.yml` and put the logging property in there.
 Spring auto-magically searches for properties files for the active profiles.

+## Update custom IAM role permissions for GCP projects.
+For project level permissions, update `CloudSyncRoleMapping`.
+For resource level permissions, update `CustomGcpIamRoleMapping`.

+When the PR with new permissions is merged and released, it will only be applied to the workspace created **after** the WSM with the new release version.
+To allow existing workspaces to contains the new permissions, a SAM admin must run the `Admin` api `syncIamRoles` endpoint.

+For each environment:
+- dry run, check GCP logs to confirm new permissions/GCP projects as expected.
+- wet run.

 ## Tips
 - Check out [gdub](https://github.com/gdubw/gdub), it'll save you typing `./gradlew` over and over, and also takes care of knowing when you're not in the root directory, so you